 Arcade game or sometimes called coin-op is a machine which operates by using coins to play games.
 These coins offer a particular number of lives, depending on the game, usually with one coin you could play 3 times.
 Arcade games are the oldest form of games, and they date back to 70s and even 60s, and these games are pure classics.
 However, these machines weren’t, at the beginning, available commercially, but were rather installed in public places such as restaurants, bars, or amusement arcades.
 On these machines, players could play almost any type of game, from pinball, racing, shooting, puzzles to survival and RPG games.

 List of the Best Arcade Games of All Time

 Arcade games represent a revolutionary step in video game development, and many of them are ported to consoles and PC.
-That being said, let’s check 10 best arcade games ever.
+Video games have their advantages and disadvantages, arcade definitely lies more to the positive side because of how enjoyable they are.
+That’s why, even today, with all the latest games, there are still millions of gamers who enjoy arcade games.
+That being said, let’s check 12 best arcade games ever.

 1. Mortal Kombat

 Back in 1992, when the Mortal Kombat emerged, it was very well praised and was ahead of its time.
 Mortal Kombat introduced a new gameplay mechanics, great graphics, and sound effects for that time.
 Its combat was streamlined, and every single character has his own fighting style and moves.
 This game was ported to the PC, and we recommend you try it.
 It still packs a punch, literally!

 Don’t think we include just fighting games here, as there will be others, but Tekken deserved its place on this list very well.
 Tekken was released two years after Mortal Kombat, and it focuses more on hand-to-hand combat, instead of a combination of hand-to-hand combat and powers, like in Mortal Kombat.
 It’s another great game, that follows almost the same game mechanics like the first game on this list.